The Death Ship: Publication history

 Traven first wrote Das Totenschiff in English in 1923 or 1924.
 Editor Ernst Preczang of the German publisher Büchergilde Gutenberg requested its translation into German, having appreciated Traven's Die Baumwollpflücker.
 Published in 1926, Das Totenschiff was Traven's first book and his renown was cemented in its success.
 There were 12 German editions and eight language translations before its first English publication in 1934.

 Just before the German version went to press, the publisher wrote to Traven asking for publicity information and photographs.
 The author replied:

 My personal history would not be disappointing to readers, but it is my own affair which I want to keep to myself.
 I am in fact in no way more important than is the typesetter for my books, the man who works the mill; ... no more important than the man who binds my books and the woman who wraps them and the scrubwoman who cleans up the office.

-Film, TV or theatrical adaptations
+Adaptations

 In 1959 it was adapted into a film of the same name (also known as Ship of the Dead) directed by Georg Tressler.

-A copy of the book was seen as part of the drug-induced wreckage of Raoul Duke's Flamingo hotel room in the film adaption of Fear and Loathing in Las Vegas.

 The Finnish alternative theater group KOM staged an adaptation of the novel in 1982.